Note

 Handle license change issues

-If a license change causes allocations to exceed licensed limits, ControlUp displays notifications to ensure the issue is resolved.
+If a license change causes allocations to exceed licensed limits, ControlUp displays notifications.

-• Admin notification: Indicates that your license has changed and there are allocation conflicts that must be resolved.
+Admin notification: Indicates a license change has caused allocation conflicts.
 It prompts you to adjust allocations, or contact Sales to purchase additional licenses.